For Parents & Safeguarding Leads

 - They are under 18 and using or planning to use

-- Escalating use: higher doses, more compounds, shorter breaks
+- Escalating use: higher doses, more compounds, shorter breaks between cycles

-- Sharing needles or non-sterile injection practices
+- Sharing needles or using non-sterile injection practices

 In an emergency: Call 999.
 For mental health crisis, call Samaritans on 116 123 (free, 24/7).